Rowena Meredith: International representative rowing

 In 2019 Katrina Bateman returned to the Australian senior squad after a four-year absence and into the quad scull with Meredith, Fiona Ewing and Cara Grzeskowiak.
 They rowed to a fourth place at the World Rowing Cup II in Poznan and then to a bronze medal win at WRC III in Rotterdam.
 In that same crew Meredith was selected to race Australia's quad scull at the 2019 World Rowing Championships in Linz, Austria.
 The quad were looking for a top eight finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They placed fourth in the B-final for an overall tenth place finish and failed to qualify the boat for Tokyo 2020.
 Before those delayed Tokyo Olympics at the final Olympic qualification regatta in Lucerne, Switzerland in May 2021 in a crew with Caitlin Cronin, Harriet Hudson and Ria Thompson, she raced an Australian representative heavyweight quad, again attempting to qualify that boat.
 Victory in their heat and final saw them secure an Olympic berth.
 In Tokyo Meredith rowed the two seat of the Australian quad.
 They placed fourth in their heat and then won the repechage to make the A final.
 They were behind the lead for much of the race but winds had blown up before the event and some crews struggled with their bladework in the chop.
 The Australian quad kept their composure and excellent technique and managed a bronze medal finish on the line.

-In March 2022 Meredith was selected in the sculling squad of the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Meredith was selected in the Australian sculling squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
 She raced at the World Rowing Cup II in Poznan in the Australian women's quad scull and at the WRC III in Lucerne, in the double.
 At the 2022 World Rowing Championships at Racize, she rowed in the Australian quad scull to an overall sixth place finish.

+In March 2023 Meredith was again selected with Hudson, Thompson and Cronin as Australia's quad-scull for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy they raced as Australia's W4X entrant.
+They made the B final and finished in overall eighth place.
+At 2023's RWC III in Lucerne, with Kathryn Rowan changed out for Ria Thompson, Meredith again raced in Australia's W4X.
+Again they finished 2nd in the B final for an overall eighth placing.
+At the 2023 World Rowing Championships in Belgrade Serbia, Meredith, Hudson, Cronin and Rowan were selected to race Australia's quad scull.
+They placed 3rd in their heat and then 3rd in the A/B semi-final at which point they qualified an Australian W4X boat for the 2024 Paris Olympics.
+In the A final the quad finished fifth, giving them a fifth place world ranking from the regatta.